angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 * Route definitions nesting and various UIs (replace in view, nest in view, ...)
 * Why and how order of route definitions matters (catch all route, product routes)?
 * Angular template variables and `exportAs` directive interaction
-* Why did we need to define a signal for `routerOutlet` `isActivated` state instead of binding to it directly?
 * Signal input / route path params / route data / resolver precedence
 * Signal input vs constructor time
 * Order of Signals `effect` execution (URL state synchronization, first read, the update)